ExploringThelocallife

 Expect to spend $200-500 to purchase a new WFCO power converter, depending on the exact model and power capacity required.
 Smaller, basic RV converters start around $200 while larger, premium models run up to $500.

-How to Replace WFCO Converter
+How to Replace WFCO Converter?

 Installation is straightforward but does require basic electrical knowledge.
 First, turn off the shore and generator power to the RV.
 Then remove the existing converter box by disconnecting all wiring from terminals and unfastening any mounting brackets or bolts.
 Carefully extract the converter and discard it appropriately.